333networks/WebInterface-Perl-MS-Qt5/README.md

 Web interface in Perl for MasterServer-Qt5.

 ## DESCRIPTION
-This repository contains software for a web interface to display information obtained by the 333networks MasterServer for the support of various legacy games.
+This repository contains software for a web interface to display information obtained by the 333networks MasterServer for the support of various legacy Gamespy games.

 ## AUTHOR
 * Darkelarious